ircam-ismm/comote/README.md

 eas build --profile development --platform android
 ```

-However, it seems that the build cannot be directly installed on the phone through the
-QRCode, therefore the `.apk` file should be first downloaded on your computer and then
-installed on the device using `adb install whateverbuildname.apk` as if it was built locally
+However, it seems that the build cannot be directly installed on the phone through the QRCode, therefore the `.apk` file should be first downloaded on your computer and then installed on the device using `adb install whateverbuildname.apk` as if it was built locally.

 2. or Locally